Structural Health Monitoring Considerations and Guidance Specific to Rotorcraft

-For the purpose of this document, SHM is defined as “the process of acquiring and analyzing data from on-board sensors to evaluate the health of a structure.”
-The suite of on-board sensors could include any presently installed aircraft sensors as well as new sensors to be defined in the future.
-Interrogation of the sensors could be done onboard during flight or using ground support equipment.
-Finally, for the purpose of this document, it is assumed that the primary user of SHM in the near term will be the maintenance and operations crew, and this document will not include guidance on the many issues associated with displaying SHM data or recommendations to the flight crew in real-time.
+For the purpose of this document, SHM is defined as “the process of acquiring and analyzing data from on-board sensors in order to determine the health of a structure”.
+Note that this is irrespective of whether the on-board sensors are a permanent or temporary installation.
+On-board sensors could include any presently installed aircraft sensors as well as new sensors to be defined in the future.
+Interrogation of these sensors could be done on-board during flight or off-board using ground support equipment during maintenance activities.
+It is assumed that the primary user of SHM in the near term will be the maintenance and operations crew.
+This document does not include guidance on SHM business case analysis nor display of health state or recommendations to the flight crew in real-time.

 Rotorcraft manufacturers, operators, and regulatory agencies will be able to utilize this AIR to link existing resources, including ARP6461, to Structural Health Monitoring (SHM) applications in rotorcraft.
 Operating environment and subsystem architecture common for rotorcraft will be in the forefront of the enclosed guidance with intention of bridging any existing gaps between generic documentation and rotorcraft.